 Your happiness matters.

-When we feel disappointed or unhappy, it's difficult to think of kindness and chipper moments.
+When we feel disappointed or unhappy, it's difficult to think.
 All of your feelings - including sadness, anger, and frustration - are valid.
-It's equally as important to note that if you need someone to talk to there are resources available to you.
+It's equally important to note that if you need someone to talk to, there are resources available to you.

 What if I don’t know where to start to get mental health services?